Dr. Barry A. Blight

 Photo Credit: A. Bosse, CBC NB

-Barry was born and grew up on the east coast of Canada, and attended Mount Allison University (Sackville, New Brunswick, Canada) for his undergraduate studies.
+Barry attended Mount Allison University (Sackville, New Brunswick, Canada) for his undergraduate studies.
 During his BSc he had the opportunity to volunteer as a research assistant synthesizing novel organo-sulfur compounds with the late Prof. Richard Langler.
-The following year, with Prof. Andrew Grant, he contributed to the synthesis of novel biotin transition-state analogues towards uncovering the mode of carboxylation of biotin by acetyl-CoA carboxylase.
-This work was performed as part of his fourth year honors project.
+The following year, with Prof. Andrew Grant, he contributed to the synthesis of novel biotin transition-state analogues as part of his fourth year honours project.
+BSc 2003.

 In June, 2003 he relocated to London, Ontario, Canada to begin his PhD work at the University of Western Ontario (now known as Western University), under the supervision of Prof. James Wisner.
-His work focused on the synthesis of a variety novel interlocked molecules using hydrogen bonding and coordination chemistry to template their assembly.
+His work focused on the synthesis of interlocked molecules using hydrogen bonding and coordination chemistry to template their assembly.
 This work led to seven peer-reviewed journal publications and a book chapter.
+PhD 2008.

-Barry then, in 2010, accepted an NSERC Postdoctoral Fellowship (Natural Science and Engineering Research Council of Canada) to work with Prof. Suning Wang at Queen's University (Kingston, Ontario, Canada) studying triarylborane containing compounds that exhibit novel luminescent properties.
-In addition to synthesizing new borane-containining MOFs, Barry also contributed to the synthesis of boron-functionalized ligands that activate the lanthanide centered luminscence.
+Barry then, in 2010, accepted an NSERC Postdoctoral Fellowship (Natural Science and Engineering Research Council of Canada) to work with the late Prof. Suning Wang at Queen's University (Kingston, Ontario, Canada) studying triarylborane containing compounds that exhibit novel luminescent properties.
 His research efforts at Queen's resulted in six publications and both US and Canadain patents.